sjmikler/on-pruning-methods-for-neural-networks/README.md

 **Special names**

-1. `REPEAT`: copies a single experiment many times **before** fancy parsing, can be used for iterative trainings.
+1. `repeat`: copies a single experiment many times **before** fancy parsing, can be used for iterative trainings.
 If used on two experiments: `1, 1, 2, 2`
-2. `GLOBAL_REPEAT`: performs all listed experiments many times.
+2. `global_repeat`: performs all listed experiments many times.
 If used on two experiments: `1, 2, 1, 2`
 3. `REP`: is added by `run.py` and is a repetition index in range `[0, REPEAT-1]`
 4. `RND_IDX`: is added by `run.py` and can be used to uniquely identify an experiment.
 If already present in experiment, won't overwrite with random value

+In general, big letters are reserved for internal or logging purposes.
+They should added by scripts and should not be in **experiments**.

 Modules should generally use the following parameters: